COVID-19: International Students

 - What is your refund policy for full-time programs?

-If you choose to withdraw from the college for any reason other than a Visa Denial within the first 10 school days of the semester, you must, request a refund or a withdrawal, subject to the College's international refund and withdrawal policy.
-Deferrals and refunds can be requested via the Ontario Colleges International Application Portal and must include the appropriate documentation including the International Student Wire Refund Request Form to receive a refund of the tuition fees you paid.
-Your withdrawal must be approved by the Office of the Registrar.
+If you choose to withdraw from the college for any reason other than a Visa Denial within the first 10 school days of the semester, you must complete and submit a withdrawal form to firstname.lastname@example.org, subject to the College's international refund and withdrawal policy.
+Withdrawals and refunds can be requested via the Ontario Colleges International Application Portal and must include the appropriate documentation including the International Student Wire Refund Request Form to receive a refund of the tuition fees you paid.
+Your completed withdrawal must be approved by the Office of the Registrar.
 Upon receipt of all the appropriate documents at the Office of the Registrar, your withdrawal application will be processed to refund your fees paid, minus a $2,300 administrative charge.

 - Is there financial assistance for international students?